The City of Regina (the “City”) is committed to protecting personal, confidential and third party information.

 The City does not sell or rent personal information to other organizations.

 Your information may be disclosed to organizations contracted by the City to provide services on behalf of the City.
-Contractors must maintain and protect your information in accordance with Canadian privacy legislation.
+Contractors must maintain and protect your information in accordance with Canadian and international privacy legislation.

 In some cases, information may be stored outside of Canada and will be subject to the laws of that jurisdiction.
 Regardless of where information is stored, it must be maintained and protected in accordance with The Local Authority Freedom of Information and Protection of Privacy Act.